open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 of algorithms (eg. HS256), the secret can be provided using the –signing-key flag.

-Enterprise OPA ‘sign’ can ONLY be used with the –bundle flag to load paths that refer to existing bundle files or directories following the bundle structure.
+EOPA ‘sign’ can ONLY be used with the –bundle flag to load paths that refer to existing bundle files or directories following the bundle structure.